 Submissions are being accepted March 16-18 for the Divinity School Juried Arts Exhibit with this year’s theme based on a book by Professor Mary McClintock Fulkerson.

 In collaboration with the Office of Black Church Studies and the Divinity Women’s Center, the Office of Admissions will host Students of Color Visit Day on March 16-17 and Women in Ministry Day on March 23-24.

-World-renowned visual artist, writer, and speaker Makoto Fujimura will give a public lecture and brown bag discussion on Friday April 1, 2011.
+World-renowned visual artist, writer, and speaker Makoto Fujimura will give a public lecture at Duke Divinity School on the intersection of Christian faith and art.

 Department DirectoryFaculty/Staff DirectoryUpdate Directory Listing